‘It was a lot to take in’: Parent reacts to Highland Springs school brawl

 Police say a security resource officer sprayed his pepper spray to de-escalate the situation.

-“To walk in there and see that many students’ kids crying, it was a lot to take in,” Mother Monica Tinsley said.
+“To walk in there and see that many students crying, it was a lot to take in,” mother Monica Tinsley said.

 Tinsley says her son was not physically involved in the fight but was sprayed with pepper spray.